-Student loans can play a significant role in building credit when managed responsibly.
-These loans are considered installment debt, and making on-time payments contributes positively to your payment history, a key factor in credit scores.
+Student loans can play a role in building credit when they’re managed responsibly.
+Making on-time student loan payments contributes positively to your payment history, a key factor in credit scores.

 Key Points